 Of course there are still environmental impacts from even small-scale mining, but consumers purchasing Fairmined gold can do so safe in the knowledge that it has been responsibly mined and the miners have been paid a fair price for their work.

-Above: Bespoke textured arrow necklace in 9ct recycled gold by Elin Horgan Jewellery
+Above: Bespoke engraved signet ring in 9ct recycled gold by Elin Horgan Jewellery

 What is recycled gold?